tusharathawale/UCV/README.md

 ./mac/install/UCV/uncertainty/testing/TestSuperNova ./supernova_25_data 64

 TODO:

+Divide the Fiber into two filter, one is the closedForm another is MonteCarlo

 Run on readsea data, using mean+-stdev to get min and max

 Associated paper is this one